 The Gantt chart is an excellent way to see and understand the interrelationships and flow of tasks throughout your project.

 Using the Gantt chart view, you can easily see all of your project tasks, understand their dependencies, and grasp how they’re interconnected.

 The Gantt chart view is also useful for presentations to customers and stakeholders to easily understand what progress has been made, what is left to do, and how moving or changing tasks will impact other work.

 Ever make a to-do list or a shopping list for the grocery store?
 This is the essence of a list view.
 It shows an itemized list of the tasks you need to complete so you can track, organize, and prioritize your work.

 The list view can help team members stay focused and productive by providing them with a chronological, linear view of the tasks needed to meet the overarching project objectives.

 When to use it:

 The list view is perfect for projects with tasks that must be completed in chronological order and/or have a clear hierarchy.
 Lists help prioritize work and make it easy for team members to plan and process many tasks at once.

-With this view, you can arrange your tasks in order of importance and then systematically work your way down the list.
-As each item on your list is completed, your brain releases small amounts of dopamine, which trigger positive emotional feelings and help motivate you to complete even more items on your list.
+With this view, you can arrange your tasks in order of importance and systematically work your way down the list.
+As each item on your list is completed, your brain releases small amounts of dopamine, which trigger positive emotional feelings and help motivate you to achieve even more items on your list.